 Meaning and History

-Waylon Jennings, in fact, was named Wayland Arnold Jennings and was also known as Waymore, Watasha, Chief, and Hoss.
-For his logo, he used his stage pseudonym, Waylon, which became his second “self.”
+Waylon Jennings was born Wayland Arnold Jennings and was known as Waymore, Watasha, Chief, and Hoss.
+He used his stage pseudonym, Waylon, for his logo, which became his second “self.”
 Being a creative personality who opposed the country’s classic standards, the musician chose an unusual sign based on his name.
-In the first version, it was a long inscription; in the second, it was shortened and reduced to a single letter.
-Despite the difference in years of appearance, in the music world, as in marketing, both emblems are still in circulation.
+The first version was a long inscription; in the second, it was shortened and reduced to a single letter.
+Despite the difference in appearance years, both emblems are circulating in the music world and marketing.
 And they perfectly characterize the virtuoso guitarist from the Texas prairies with boundless expanses and free winds.

 What is Waylon Jennings?